lcsirmaz/aleph/README.md

 ## Compiling, linking and running aleph files using C target

-The `acomp` program produces intermediate `.ice` files from Aleph modules and from the main Aleph file.
+`acomp` produces intermediate `.ice` files from Aleph source.
-The `aopt` program performs some optimization on the `.ice` file.
+`aopt` performs some optimization on these `.ice` files.
-Linking '.ice' files is done by `alink` which generates a C source code.
+Linking is done by `alink` which generates a C source code.
-The additional header and C files needed to compile the generated C program are in the directory `coreC`.
+The additional header and C files needed to compile the generated C program are in the directory 'coreC`.

-The directory containing standard library files can be specified after the `-L` argument; these are `stdlib` and `stdC` for the compiler and the linker, respectively.
+Directory containing standard library files can be specified after the `-L` argument; these are `stdlib` and `stdC` for the compiler and the linker, respectively.
 The following commands, given in the main directory, compile, link, and run the `ex2.ale` sample program from the [sample](sample) directory.

     C/acomp -L stdlib sample/ex2  # generate ex2.ice
-    C/aopt  sample/ex2            # optimize ex2.ice
+    C/aopt  ex2                   # optimize ex2.ice
     C/alink -L stdC ex2           # generate ex2.c
-    gcc -I coreC -o ex2 ex2.c coreC/*.c
+    gcc -I coreC -o ex2 ex2.c coreC/*.c # compile the C source
-    ./ex2                         # run it
+    ./ex2                         # and run it